konfirm/node-iso7064/README.md

 The ISO 7064 package provides several extendable classes of which all modulus-algorithms are ready for immediate use.

+As of version 2.1 the ISO 7064 provides Typescript types and ES Modules.

 ## Example

 Using import (ES Modules, Typescript)